 How Insurance Companies Use Private Investigators to Try to Deny Personal Injury Claims

-Posted on behalf of Lynch Law Firm on Nov 24, 2020 in Car Accident News.
+Posted on behalf of Lynch Law Firm on November 24, 2020 in Car Accident News.
 Updated on March 11, 2022

 Insurance companies are for-profit businesses.
 That means they want more money coming in than going out.
 One of the best ways to do that is by denying as many claims as possible, or at the very least devaluing them and paying out the smallest amount of compensation they can.

 Insurance companies need a reason to undervalue a claim, which is why they sometimes hire private investigators to spy on accident victims.
 Below, learn more about what private investigators may look for and how it may be used against you.